Get to know your workspace

 Your work environment in Tricentis Tosca is a so-called workspace.
 This workspace is made up of various sections in which you create, design, and run your tests.

 Single-user workspaces for environments where only one person needs access to data.

 Multi-user workspaces for environments where several people need access to the same data.
 In multi-user workspaces, a check in / check out mechanism ensures that users don't interfere with each others work (see chapter "Checkin and checkout objects").

 For information on how to create workspaces, see the Admin section.

 Tosca Commander is the user interface of Tricentis Tosca.

-To open a workspace for the very first time, follow the steps below:
+To open a workspace, follow the steps below:

-On the Tosca Commander start screen, go to Project->Open.
+On the Tosca Commander start screen, click on Open.

 In the subsequent window, select a workspace and click Open.

 By default, your workspaces are located at %TRICENTIS_PROJECTS%Tosca_Workspaces.
 Workspaces have the file extension .tws.